Vanguard Review 2024: Low-Cost Investing On The Path To FI

 Vanguard does not offer futures and forex (foreign exchange market) trade options.

-Looking at the buying and selling costs above, it’s easy to see that a buy-and-hold strategy is the cheapest way to invest with Vanguard.
+Looking at the buying and selling costs above, it’s easy to see that the cheapest way to invest with Vanguard is a buy-and-hold strategy.
 Investors who trade funds and securities often, especially outside the Vanguard fold, may be better off with one of the competitors.

-When it comes to long-term investing, free is hard to beat.
+When it comes to long-term investing, it’s hard to beat free.
 Mutual fund expense ratios are some of the lowest in the industry, offering savings of more than 50 percent over the competition.

 This can make a big difference when your investments reach six and seven figures, as is often the case with many FIRE followers.

-If you want to see how switching to Vanguard will affect your portfolio, there’s a handy calculator on their website.
-Just plug in the required numbers to get an idea of your savings over the long haul.
+If you want to see how switching to Vanguard will make a difference for your portfolio, there’s a handy calculator on their website.
+Just plug in the required numbers and you can get an idea of your savings over the long haul.

 Dive deeper: Investing 101 | The Ultimate Guide To Investing